 I’ll not go into the details on all of the elements of this file, as that’s really well documented in the official documentation.
 What’s the most interesting here is:

-• with the networking feature set to true, the Playground instance will be able to make real external connections – e.g., download a plugin,
+, the Playground instance will be able to make real external connections – e.g., download a plugin, - in the

 All of that creates a great user experience (I believe!) – with a single click of a button, user gets the WordPress instance ready for tests, filled-in with necessary data.
 See how it works in action: